 More on Puerto Rico

-Washington, DC – Congressman José E. Serrano today released the following statement on the plebiscite carried out yesterday, June 11, in Puerto Rico:
+Washington, DC – Congressman José E. Serrano released the following statement today on the passing of former Puerto Rico Governor Rafael Hernández Colón: